 The official title for IRS Form 5329 is “Additional Taxes on Qualified Plans (including IRAs) and Other Tax-Favored Accounts.”
 It’s used by taxpayers who are under age 59.5 that have received a distribution from a qualified plan or similar account.
 The types of accounts covered by the form for distributions include:

 - ABLE Accounts

-The third is to determine whether you owe taxes or penalties for failing to take required minimum distributions from a qualified retirement plan.
-Required minimum distributions kick in for traditional 401(k)s and IRAs starting at age 70.5.
+- The third is to determine whether you owe taxes or penalties for failing to take required minimum distributions (RMDs) from a qualified retirement plan.
+RMDs kick in for traditional 401(k)s and IRAs starting at age 70.5.
 Failing to take required minimum distributions on schedule can result in a steep tax penalty; the IRS can tax the amount not withdrawn at 50%.

 Exceptions to Filing Form 5329

-Ordinarily, you’d need to file Form 5329 if you take an early distribution from a qualified retirement plan before age 59.5, says Jacob Dyan, CEO and co-founder of Community Tax.
+Ordinarily, you’d need to file Form 5329 if you take an early distribution from a qualified retirement plan before age 59.5, says Jacob Dayan, CEO and co-founder of Community Tax.